Your money-making expert. Financial journalist, TV and radio personality.

 How can your executor contact all your beneficiaries?

 It’s easy enough to ring up a charity and make a donation.
 On the other hand, leaving a mansion to a distant niece is all well and good, but if nobody has her contact details then it is unlikely she will ever be able to collect.
-Including phone numbers and addresses in the conglomeration of information to leave your loved ones – and letting them know that they’ll inherit – is a sensible idea.
+Including phone numbers and addresses of your loved ones is a sensible idea, as is letting them know that they’ll inherit.

 The risks of not making a will